jaime-rodriguez-art/Madiator/README.md

 ## Install

-1. Install Python
+1. Install Tor.

-2. Install PIP
+2. Install Python.

+3. Install PIP.

-3. Extract the folder from the zip on your desktop and open it.
+4. Extract the folder from the zip on your desktop and open it.

-4. Install the python modules in requirements.txt, by typing "pip install -r requirements.txt"
+5. Install the python modules in requirements.txt, by typing "pip install -r requirements.txt"

 ## Instructions